cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

     - With the force of the skier's turn is greater because it is being applied over a smaller area.

 ### Ski Width

   Specifically, this is the width of the ski measured at the thinnest point, also called the ski's "waist".

-  The sidecut is the "hourglass" shape a ski makes when viewing the ski from the top.

   Things to note when choosing a ski width:
   - Narrower skis "turn over" easily from edge to edge, and provide more grip.